495TacoTuesday/taco-tuesday/README.md

 **DealTracker** is a Taco Tuesday Tracker application that allows users to report on deals at restaurants.

-**Acknowledgements to Master Jesus**

 ## User Stories

 The following **required** functionality is completed:

-- [] User should be able to add a deal at a location
+- [ ] User should be able to add/manage/remove a deal at a location
-- [] Each deal should have a name, image, description
+- [ ] Each deal should have a name, image, description
-- [] User can search for deals in an area
+- [ ] User can search for deals in an area
-- [] User can click the locate button to send the map to their location
-- [] Implement a search in this area button on the top of the map

 The following **stretch** features are implemented: